 Rolling forecasts for the win!

-The times we’re living in today make creating a rolling forecast a critical tool for success in SaaS.
+In today's market, using a rolling forecast is critical to success in SaaS.
 Market dynamics and overall economic and funding uncertainty make it imperative to have a forecast that is as accurate and as up-to-date as possible.

-While it may seem like a daunting task given all the heavy lifting one has to do, it is worth the time and effort as it will ultimately help you make better, more strategic decisions, allocate resources more effectively, and improve your risk management.
+While it may seem like a daunting task given all the heavy lifting one has to do, financial forecasting software can eliminate all that to help you make better, more strategic decisions, allocate resources more effectively, and improve your risk management.